Th0ught09/QScores-Archiver/README.md

            cmake .. -DCMAKE_INSTALL_PREFIX=~/tmp

       replacing the installation prefix with whatever you prefer.
-   4. Type `make` to compile the C++ source code of QScores-Archiver.
+   3. Type `make` to compile the C++ source code of QScores-Archiver.
 If this succeeds, then the executable should be in the build subdirectory as `qscores/qscores-archiver`.
-   5. Type `make test` to run through a series of tests.
+   4. Type `make test` to run through a series of tests.
 There are 62 tests in total and each one should say **Passed**.
-   6. Finally, type `make install` to install the software.
+   5. Finally, type `make install` to install the software.
 This copies the important files from the archive to the installation prefix specified in the `cmake` line above (see "Files_and_Directories" for information about the structure) .
 The `~/tmp/QScores-Archiver/` directory, including the `build/` directory, can now be deleted, unless you are interested in viewing the source code.

 The dependencies between the various modules is depicted in the figure below (generated using `cmake` with the `--graphviz` option):

 ![Dependencies](./dependencies.svg)

 ###  Docker
-A Dockerfile is provided to build a container with all the dependencies installed.
+A `Dockerfile` has been provided to build a container with all the dependencies installed.
 To build the container run:

     docker build -t <name> .